liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 This section contains settings for finding users in your LDAP directory.

 **Authentication Search Filter:** Use this search filter box to determine the search criteria for user logins.
-By default, @product@ uses users' email addresses for their login names.
+By default, @sharepoint@ uses users' email addresses for their login names.
 The value here must use the authentication method you use.
-For example, if you changed @product@'s authentication method to use screen names instead of the email addresses, you would modify the search filter so it can match the entered log in name:
+For example, if you changed @sharepoint@'s authentication method to use screen names instead of the email addresses, you would modify the search filter so it can match the entered log in name: